 Q. Where do I collect my mail?

 A. Letters are delivered direct to the post boxes in the halls of residence.
-If you receive a parcel, delivery, you will be notified of its arrival and instructions to collect by email the email address we will use is the HOME ADDRESS email on your online accommodation application.
-You will be asked to come to The Student Village, Harriet Martineau Building – Reception between certain times, normally 11:00 – 18:00hrs Monday – Friday and 11:00-16:00hrs Saturday and Sunday.
+If you receive a parcel, delivery, you will be notified of its arrival and instructions to collect by email.
+The email address we will use is the HOME ADDRESS email on your online accommodation application.
+You will be asked to come to Unite Students Reception, Harriet Martineau Building between certain times, normally 11:00 – 18:00hrs Monday – Friday and 11:00-16:00hrs Saturday and Sunday.

 Q. Can I have guests in my room?